source-foundry/Slice-docs/content/docs/_index.md

 ### 1. Reduce the typographic design space in a font

 Slice is a GUI app that takes a variable font as input and compiles a new font with a custom subset of the design space.
-You define the sub-space that you want to slice by setting values for each design axis available in your variable font.
+You define the sub-space that you want to slice by setting values for design axes available in your variable font.

 {{< tip >}}
 Slice supports different types of design sub-space builds.
 Check out the [Design Spaces docs](designspaces) to learn more about output font types.